In your daily work as an integration developer you’re working with different kinds of patterns, even if you’re not aware of it.

 If you follow this blog or what’s happening in Mule 3, you’ve heard about the newly introduced configuration mechanism based on patterns.
 In the coming releases of Mule, we will keep adding new patterns based on users feedback and requests.

-But this doesn’t mean your experience with configuration patterns will be limited to the ones that come with Mule distributions: we have made it easy for you to create your own patterns and, even further, your own pattern catalogs.
+But this doesn’t mean your experience with configuration patterns will be limited to the ones that come with Mule distributions: we have made it easy for you to create your own patterns and,

 True to our goal of simplifying the configuration of Mule, we will be adding the capacity to programmatically configure Mule 3 in the coming releases.